paayaw0/twitter_clone_api/tutorial.md

     - user has_many :tweets, :tweet belongs_to :user
     - user  has_many :followers through :followings
     - user has_many :follows through :followings
+    - user has_manhy :bookmarks, bookmark belongs_to :user
     - tweet has_many :replies(self-referential), reply belongs_to :tweet
     - tweet has_many :likes, like belongs_to :user
     - tweet has_many :retweets(self-referential, an original tweet will not have a link, a retweet will, allows you to follow a chain of retweets like a linked list), also scoped per user, I.e this tweet can have many retweets but one retweet per user
-    - tweet has_may :bookmarks, :bookmark belongs_to :tweet
+    - tweet has_many :bookmarks, :bookmark belongs_to :tweet
     - Each tweet will have an attribute called thread_link that links to another tweet in the thread.
-The shortest thread consists just 2 tweets.
+The shortest thread consists of just 2 tweets.

+Even though the above may seem straight forward you have to remember that replies, retweets, quotes are all tweets-the same entity essentially.
+So we will have to architect the relationship between all of them knowing that they are essentially the same thing but with slight variation.
+Rails' active record allows us to model this easily and nicely and we will get to see how in the coming chapters.

 Now that we have sufficiently modeled the database we can proceed with a clearer picture of how these entities relate to each other.
 When starting out a project I usually build out the core entities first, I.e, anything but the user model-that happens lasts and for me it is easier to just slap on authentication and authorization on top of everything else when the app is working.
 So let’s begin.